-3. What is Lateral Flow Device (LFD) testing and how does it work?
+3. What is type of test is used for rapid testing and how does it work?

 A swab is inserted into the nose and throat; the test kit is then inserted into a fluid and some drops of this are put on a lateral flow device kit.
 This then gives a result in the form of coloured lines indicating a positive or negative result – a little like a pregnancy test – usually within an hour (the most commonly used test will give a result in about 30 mins).

 4. How is a Lateral Flow device different to a PCR test?

 PCR (Polymerase Chain Reaction) testing (sometimes called a swab test) is available to anyone who has symptoms of COVID-19.

 The PCR test is the “gold standard” for testing but the results need to be processed in a laboratory and so it usually takes between 24 to 72 hours for someone in the community to get their test result back.
 This does not matter for people who have symptoms as they should be at home self-isolating while they wait for their test result.

 Lateral Flow Devices use a similar swab to collect the sample, but these swabs are processed and provide results in 30 minutes.
 This is why they can have a use for people who do not have symptoms but who are still infectious because, even though they miss some people who have the virus, it can identify people who did not know they were infected.
 If these people isolate quickly they can avoid passing the virus on to people.

 No test is perfect.
 The most accurate test we have for COVID-19 is the “PCR” test that is available when people have symptoms (ii).
 Test results can take a day or so to come back, but are usually very accurate and means that people can be reasonably confident in these results and continue to self-isolate if it comes back positive.